Consequences of a Hit and Run Accident in Florida (2025) – New Fleeing/Eluding Penalties Explained

 Contact The Law Place Today!

 If you or someone you know were involved in a hit-and-run accident, then you should seek legal counsel with a car accident lawyer now.
 It is a serious offense to leave the scene of an accident without fulfilling the necessary statutory duties under Florida law.
+Florida’s strict hit and run laws are designed to protect victims and ensure accountability for those harmed in these incidents.
 If a driver flees the location of a crash, then they will most likely face a misdemeanor or possibly even a felony, depending on the severity of the case.

 At The Law Place, we have over seventy-five years of combined experience when it comes to working on hit and run cases throughout the State of Florida.
 Our law firm has managed hundreds of hit and run accidents over the years, including ones that have resulted in property damage, bodily injury, or even death.